Sumeet-Raina/quizChallenge/README.md

 <p>First use a two dimensional array.</p>

 <p>You should use a two dimensional array to hold the questions and the answers.</p>

+<p>Each element of the array represents one question and

+is itself an array composed of two elements.</p>

+<p>The question and the answer.</p>

+<p>Create a two dimensional array with at least three questions in it</p>

+<p>Use a loop to cycle through each question.</p>

+<p>Ask it, and compare the response from the player to the answer in the array.</p>

+<p>You can use the prompt method to ask the question.</p>

+<p>You'll then use a conditional statement to see if the player's answer

+matches the real answer.</p>

+<p>When the loop is done, you should know how many questions were correctly answered.</p>

+<p>Print that out to the webpage.</p>